dimitrisraptis96/design-heaven/README.md

 - **[Ionicons](https://ionicons.com/)** - Premium designed icons for use in web, iOS, Android, and desktop apps.
 Support for SVG and web font.
 Completely open source, MIT licensed and built by the Ionic Framework team.
 - **[iconmonstr](https://iconmonstr.com/)** - Discover 4432+ free icons in 307 collections
 - **[Material Design icons](https://materialdesignicons.com/)** - Material Design Icons' growing icon collection allows designers and developers targeting various platforms to download icons in the format, color and size they need for any project.
+- **[Nucleo apop](https://nucleoapp.com/)** - Nucleo is a beautiful library of 26831 icons, and a powerful application to collect, customize and export all your icons.
 - **[Οutlane](https://outlane.co/graphics/animated-svg-icons-pack/)** - The pack includes 100 hand-crafted animated vector icons that you can use on any website or app.
 - **[Potlab Icons](http://www.potlabicons.com)** - Animated SVG icons for web projects
 - **[Prefect Icons](http://www.perfecticons.com/)** - Download Free Perfect Vector Icons.